 How do I attract and keep the best people?

-For many organizations the problem lies in the generic approach they’ve adopted: instead of identifying – and delivering – exactly what the business actually needs, they focus on generically enhancing the overall supply of talent in the hope that this will meet future demand.
-Hay Group’s experience working with organizations across different sectors underlines our belief that this approach is not sufficient.
+For many organisations the problem lies in the generic approach they’ve adopted: instead of identifying – and delivering – exactly what the business actually needs, they focus on generically enhancing the overall supply of talent in the hope that this will meet future demand.
+Hay Group’s experience working with organisations across different sectors underlines our belief that this approach is not sufficient.

 To find out more about Hay Group’s thinking on identifying and developing your future leaders, download our ‘Potential for What?’ whitepaper.